raspberrypilearning/lego-data-dash/en/step_6.md

 --- task ---

-Add a flat 3x3 element to the top of the force sensor.
+Add a flat 3x3 element to the top of the force sensor using a tan stud/axle element.
 ![Image showing LEGO force sensor with grey bracket mounted to side and pink 3 by 3 element on top](images/clockbuild9.jpg)

 --- /task ---